Fishing Holiday Ireland

 Irish Pike Trips with Neville Fickling

-Neville Fickling.. expert specimen angler is a regular visitor to Ireland and has many big Irish pike to his name..
-Good advice and tackle from his tackle shop in Gainsborough...
-Tel 01427 613002..
+Neville Fickling, an expert specimen angler is a regular visitor to Ireland and has many big Irish pike to his name.
+You will get good advice and tackle from his tackle shop in Gainsborough.
+Telephone 01427 613002.

 For the best accommodation within close proximity to excellent pike fishing look out for our Pike Fishing Symbol.

-For more information on great fishing holidays to Ireland, including a variety of fantastic Coarse, Salmon and fly fishing breaks call us today on 01246 221717 for that perfect venue.
+For more information on great fishing holidays to Ireland, including a variety of fantastic Coarse, Salmon and Fly fishing breaks call us today on 01246 221717.